CAMRAS

 The other streams are generated from antennes located in the Radio Garden.

-The third and fourth streams are connected to a 4 elements 144MHz Yagi at 12m AGL.
-This antenna is beaming in South direction.
-Here one can receive ISS and amateur LEO satellites.
-A seperate receiver shows the fourth stream for meteor scatter reflections of the French space radar GRAVES.
+The fourth, fifth and sixth streams are connected to a 4 element 144MHz Yagi at 13m AGL.
+This antenna is facing South.
+Here one can receive the ISS and amateur LEO satellites.
+A seperate receiver shows the fifth stream for meteor scatter reflections of the French space radar GRAVES.The sixth stream shows a portion of the 120 MHz band and here the Eelde Approach(EHGG)communication between tower and aircraft can be heard.

-The sixth stream is connected to the 15m 'radio JOVE' antenna for the decametric radio emissions of the planet Jupiter in conjunction with one of its moons Io.
+The tenth stream is connected to the 15m 'radio JOVE' antenna for the decametric radio emissions of the planet Jupiter in conjunction with one of its moons Io.
 However most of the time, when the ionosphere is to dense, only terrestrial signals can be heard like the 15m amateur band.
 The antenna is a double dipole phased array beaming South at 4.9m AGL.